DominicSamoes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9, Script duplicates the last line of the file iacta.
 Task 10, Script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 Task 11, Script that counts the number of directories and sub-directories in the current directory.
+Task 12, Script that displays the 10 newest files in the current directory.